Whites Treasure Pro Review

 - A bit heavy

-If you are looking for a quality detector, however, this is the one for you.
+If you are looking for a quality detector, then this metal detector can be a perfect match for you.

 - Adjustable Length: 46" > 51" All Metal Audio: VCO Audio Output: Speaker & 1/4" Headphone Batteries: 2 - "AA" Battery Life: 20 Disc Audio: Threshold Optional Coils: Coinmaster Family Standard Coil: 10" Number of Presets: 6 Frequency: 7.8 kHz Size: 10" Configuration: Double D Ground Balance (Automatic) with Tracking